137. The Seagulls and Garuda

 A seagull wanted to fly away to lay her eggs.

-"No," said her husband.
+"No!" said her husband.
 "Lay them here in the sand."

 "But the Ocean will take them."

-"If he dares take them, I will drink him up!"
+"If he dares take them, I will drink him up!" replied the husband.

-"That is impossible with your small beak," said his wife.
+"That's impossible with your small beak," said his wife.
 "We must ask Garuda to help us."

 They prayed to Garuda, and the mighty eagle-god came down to the Ocean.
 "Give back the eggs!"
 Garuda commanded, and the Ocean obeyed.